YamamotoLabUCSF/SampleSheet/README.md

 ##### <span style="color:dodgerblue">Command line .py in virtual environment</span>

-1. If you plan to run SampleSheet.py using the CollateMotifs_env Python3 virtual environment from your command line, first navigate to the directory containing **SampleSheet.py**.
+1. If you plan to run SampleSheet.py using the SampleSheet_env Python3 virtual environment from your command line, first navigate to the directory containing **SampleSheet.py**.
 Prepare access to a Python virtual environment containing appropriate packages required by SampleSheet.py, as described in [System setup](#system-setup).

     (a) Activate SampleSheet_env:
 	`$ source SampleSheet_env/bin/activate` (Mac/Linux OS)